CopenhagenToLondon/Test/Plan.md

 Women go by beauty, sociability then skill.
 Men go by skill, sociability then beauty.

 The goal of each X(t)_i is to conserve as much energy as possible, the goal for each society is to conserve as much energy as possible within the society. <br>
 If one of the X(t)_i's within the society has a conservation goal, that goes against the general society conservation goal.
-The society will try to <br>
+The society will try to change this.
-change this.

 # Main Quest
 Objective: Move in with Julia and progess on my career path.